jona1115/cats_dogs_acceleration/documentations/tflite_c_on_kria/README.md

 <br>

-# Cross compile TFLite 2.16.0 ARM on Ubuntu Host
+# Cross compile TFLite 2.16.0 for ARM on Ubuntu Host
 > Skip to step 3 if you don't want to compile yourself.
 1. Install Bazel 6.5.0:
     1. Follow [step 1](https://bazel.build/install/ubuntu#add-dis-uri):